hembramnishant50-glitch/omarchy-catppuccin-theme/README.md

 >
 > **How to stop your screen from turning black when you lock it**
 >
-> By default, the screen turns off 3 seconds after you lock it.
-If you want to keep your new lock screen visible, follow these 3 easy steps:
 >
 > **1. Open the file** — Open your terminal, paste this command, and press Enter:
 >